University Policy and Law

 5. University catered parties will occur only on Fridays and Saturdays.
 Exceptions for special occasions will be considered.

-7. All party venues must be in compliance with town fire, safety, and crowd-control regulations in order to be eligible for the University Catered-Party Policy.
-Regulations are available from the Associate Dean of Students.
+6. All party venues must be in compliance with town fire, safety, and crowd-control regulations in order to be eligible for the University Catered-Party Policy.
+Regulations are available from the office of the Dean of Students in room 315 of the Memorial Union.

 State of Maine Alcohol Laws